MihhailSokolov/software-security-labs/lab0x01/reports/bug_1.md

 In `solid.c:33`

 ## Expected vs Observed
 We expect that if file length is too long, an error will be shown without program crashing.
-We observe that if the output file name argument is too long (>500), program might crash or worse - stack data can be overwritten.
+We observe that if the output file name argument is too long (>500), program crashes.

 ## Steps to Reproduce

 ### Command

 ```
-./solid output_file111111...1111 100 100 ffff # length of "output_file111111...1111" is greater than 500
+./solid output_file111111...1111 100 100 ffffff # length of "output_file111111...1111" is greater than 500
 ```
 ### Proof-of-Concept Input (if needed)
-(attached: poc.png)
+(Not needed)

 ## Suggested Fix Description
-Before copying the `argv[1]` to `output_name`, the length of `argv[1]` must be checked and program must terminate in case that length is greater than `OUTPUT_NAME_SIZE`.
+Use safer `strncpy(output_name, argv[1], OUTPUT_NAME_SIZE)` instead of `strcpy(output_name, argv[1])` to make sure that maximum length is taken into account when copying file name.